FactomProject/factom-docs/cli/includes/_run ff.md

 Syncing the Factom blockchain may take a little while, the blockchain is ...big.
 The Factom Control panel will display the progress and notify you when it has finished syncing.
 This will also occur when it has been a while since the last time you have run factomd.
 </aside>

+You can alternatively download the first 70,000 blocks via disk image by following our [Bootstrap Guide](#starting-factom-via-bootstrap).

 Once you are synced, in a new Terminal window browse (cd) to the location of your FF installation as you did above (Mac and Windows only).

 <aside class="warning"><br>
 There are two options now, one for people who have run Factom Genesis (FG), our previous software release, and one for people who haven't.
 The former have to import their old FG wallet file, the latter don't, choose the next step accordingly.
 </aside>

+### If you have used FG

-**If you have previously used Factom Genesis (FG)**, you need to import your FG wallet file (named *factoid_wallet_bolt.db*) the first time your run *factom-walletd* to make sure all its previous addresses and balances are transferred over.
+If you have run our previous software release “Factom Genesis (FG)” you need to import your FG wallet file (named *factoid_wallet_bolt.db*) the first time your run *factom-walletd* to make sure all its previous addresses and balances are transferred over.
 You have learned how to backup your wallet file in our [Backup Your Wallet File!](#backup-your-wallet-file) guide and you should know if still in the default location within the .factom folder at ~/.factom/factoid_wallet_bolt.db.

 Simply run the next command with a special flag and the path to your wallet file: